Flash Flood Warning issued for Maricopa by NWS - News Break

 Flash Flood Warning issued for Maricopa by NWS

-Effective: 2021-07-23 16:52:00 PDT Expires: 2021-07-23 18:30:00 PDT Urgency: Immediate Severity: Severe Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-07-23 10:53:00 PDT Expires: 2021-07-23 15:00:00 PDT Urgency: Immediate Severity: Severe Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Maricopa FLASH FLOOD WARNING FOR THE SEARS FIRE BURN SCAR REMAINS IN EFFECT UNTIL 630 PM MST THIS EVENING FOR MARICOPA COUNTY At 452 PM MST, Doppler radar indicated thunderstorms producing heavy rain over the Sears Fire Burn Scar.
-Between 0.5 and 1.5 inches of rain have fallen.
+Target Area: Maricopa The National Weather Service in Phoenix has issued a * Flash Flood Warning for Maricopa County in south central Arizona * Until 300 PM MST. * At 1053 AM MST, Doppler radar indicated thunderstorms producing heavy rain across the warned area.
+Between 0.5 and 1 inch of rain has fallen.
 Flash flooding is ongoing or expected to begin shortly.
 HAZARD...Life threatening flash flooding.
-Thunderstorms producing flash flooding in and around the Sears Fire Burn Scar.
+Thunderstorms producing flash flooding.
 SOURCE...Radar.
-IMPACT...Life threatening flash flooding of areas in and around the Sears Fire Burn Scar.
-Some locations that will experience flash flooding include mainly rural areas of Maricopa County FLASH FLOOD...RADAR INDICATED FLASH FLOOD DAMAGE THREAT...CONSIDERABLEalerts.weather.gov
+IMPACT...Life threatening flash flooding of creeks and streams, urban areas, highways, streets and underpasses. * Some locations that will experience flash flooding include Scottsdale, Fountain Hills, Rio Verde, McDowell Mountain Park and Fort McDowell.
+FLASH FLOOD...RADAR INDICATED FLASH FLOOD DAMAGE THREAT...CONSIDERABLEalerts.weather.gov

 Comments / 0